Bishop Hannington Memorial Church: The church today

 Church services are evangelical in nature; there is a weekly Communion service on Sunday mornings at 8am, two other services on Sundays at 10am and 6.30pm, small groups that meet for bible study and prayer in people's homes, CAMEO for older people to come and meet each other and various youth groups and children's facilities.
-As well as the clergy the Church has a staff team made up of a youth minister, families minister, music minister and a ministry trainee who help with the running of many of the groups and Sunday services alongside many of the members of the Church family.
+As well as the clergy the Church has a staff team made up of a youth minister, women & families minister, music minister and office staff who help with the running of many of the groups and Sunday services alongside many of the members of the Church family.
 The church is within the Conservative Evangelical tradition.

 The Benefice and parish of Bishop Hannington Memorial Church includes the Holy Cross Church, a small Anglican church which also worships in the Conservative Evangelical tradition.
 This is an older building, dating from 1903, and serves the area around Aldrington railway station.
 There are services every Sunday, including a Communion service each month, and various groups and events for young people both on Sundays and during the week.
 The boundaries of the parish are Portland Road (between Bolsover Road and Westbourne Street), Rowan Avenue, Hangleton Road, Nevill Avenue and Hove Park.